clocked0ne/request-options/README.md

 }
 ```

-Notice how the default json value is still present and left unchanged
+Notice how the default property `json` is still present and the value left unchanged

 ## Tests